Can You Insure a Salvage Title Car?

-Salvage title cars are vehicles that have been declared a total loss.
-But can you insure them?
+A car with a salvage title has been declared a total loss.
+Even so, some people fix them up to sell at a great discount.
+But can you safely drive and insure them?
 This article will help you learn more.

 car with salvage title

 Do you have a car with a salvage title brand?
 It may be harder to find auto insurance if you own one.
-This article will help you understand what salvage titles are and how they affect your ability to buy car insurance.
+This article will help you understand what it means when a vehicle has been salvaged and how it affects your ability to buy coverage.

-Cars with salvage titles have been declared a total loss and unworthy to repair by insurance companies or registered owners.
-A car is a total loss when the cost of repairs surpasses its market value.
+Salvaged vehicles have been declared a total loss and unworthy to repair by insurance companies or registered owners.
+A car is a totaled when the cost of repairs surpasses its market value.

-Auto insurance companies often declare a car as a total loss if it falls within a certain percentage of the car’s value, such as 50 to 90%.
-It’s important to note that each state and insurer has its own idea of what makes up a total loss.
+Auto insurance companies declare a car a total loss if it falls within a certain percentage of the car’s value (ACV), such as 50 to 90%.
+It’s important to note that each state and insurer has its own idea of what totaled means.

 Totaled cars are usually the result of major damages.
 Common examples include: